14 US Parks & Attractions where you Can Bring a Reusable Water Bottle

 Concert & Sporting Venues

-Bars and concession stands will usually fill your bottle for you as well, but the lines for the fountains are usually shorter!
+Tip: Bars and concession stands will usually fill your bottle for you, but the lines for the fountains are always shorter!

 San Diego Zoo